Guest Information

 How do I get to Sechelt?

 Passengers and vehicles sail aboard BC Ferries from Horseshoe Bay, in West Vancouver, to Langdale, approximately 15 miles (24 km) from Sechelt.
 Follow Highway 101 to Sechelt.
-Public transit and taxi are available between Langdale and Sechelt, and it’s a popular bike route, too.
+Public transit and taxis are available between Langdale and Sechelt, and it’s a popular bike route, too.

 If you’re travelling from central and northern Vancouver Island, or Powell River, travel with BC Ferries from Saltery Bay to Earls Cove.
 Then follow Highway 101 to Sechelt, a scenic drive that takes approximately one hour.